Kentucky State University has hired a new head football coach.

 Jackson accepted an appointment to the United States Air Force Academy, where he participated in football and indoor track and field.
 During his football playing career at Air Force, the Falcons were a consistent member of the national top 25 rankings, including a top-10 final ranking and conference championship in 1998.

 Jackson earned a bachelor's degree in management from the Air Force Academy.

 He has a master's degree in management and sports studies from California State University, Long Beach.

 Jackson is a member of the Fellowship of Christian Athletes (FCA).
 His professional associations include the American Football Coaches Association (AFCA), NFL Coaches Association (NFLCA), National Association of Collegiate Directors of Athletics (NACDA), National Association of Athletics Compliance (NAAC), Minority Coaches Association of Georgia (MCAofGA), and the National Association of Collegiate Women Athletics Administrators (NACWAA).

-"We are delighted that Coach Jackson and his family chose to be a part of the Kentucky State University family," Thomas said.
+"We are delighted that Coach Jackson and his family chose to be a part of the Kentucky State University family," AD Thomas said.
 "I made a promise to our student-athletes—to find the right leader for our program.
 I know that Kentucky State honored that commitment with the hiring of Charlie Jackson.
 Coach Jackson is a total package of experiences and expertise, including time spent in the military, the NCAA national office and the NFL."